Las Vegas Economy: Top Industries, Biggest Employers, & Business Opportunities

 Las Vegas is one of the biggest tourist destinations in the world, and it is in the top three destinations for business conventions in the United States.
 Renown throughout the globe for its many entertainment options, more than 2.2 million residents call the metropolitan area home.
 Traveling to the community can be quite an experience, with lots of shopping, shows, and unique dining outings.
 But many people wonder if Las Vegas is a good community for permanent residence.

 One of the best ways to begin an investigation into a new city is to understand its local economy.
 Each community has a unique mix of jobs and opportunities.
-Determining if a community is a good economic match can help predict the eventual quality of life upon one's relocation.
-The following information details the economy of the city called the entertainment capital of the world.
+Determining if Las Vegas is a good economic match can help predict the eventual quality of life upon relocation to the entertainment capital of the world.
 Here's what you should know about the Las Vegas economy.

 Top Industries in Las Vegas